Polish president concedes election defeat to conservative challenger

 Duda served as legal adviser to former conservative President Lech Kaczynski, was a deputy justice minister, a member of the Polish parliament, and is now a member of the European parliament.

+Beata Szydlo, deputy head of Law and Justice said of Duda's plans once in office: "He realises that he will have to cooperate with the government, but this is a president who listens to all Poles.
+He will not sign bills that are directed against them."

-His win throws down a gauntlet to the governing centre-right Civic Platform party.
+Duda's win throws down a gauntlet to the centre-right Civic Platform party, which has for years dominated the political landscape and controls the longest-serving government in Poland's post-Communist history.

 Eight years in power, the party has presided over rapid economic growth and rising salaries in eastern Europe's biggest economy.